 Sedimentary Cores 391-U1577A-1R through 18R are mostly made up of partially to fully consolidated clay and chalk.
 Archive-half sections and discrete samples were analyzed using the SRM and JR-6A spinner magnetometer, respectively.
-Sediment natural remanent magnetization (NRM) values range 10-3 to 10-1 A/m.
-Most sediments have median destructive fields ranging 10-30 mT.
+Natural remanent magnetization (NRM) values for sediments range 10^{-3} to 10^{-1} A/m.
+Most sediments have median destructive fields ranging 10-30mT.
 Thermal demagnetization spectra of sediment specimens often revealed slow unblocking of magnetization in the 200°-400°C range, with a sharper drop in magnetic moment close to 580°C (the Curie temperature of magnetite).
 This demagnetization behavior suggests that the dominant magnetization carriers in sediments from Hole U1577A are likely a mixture of titanomagnetite with varying Ti concentrations and magnetite.
 A total of eight polarity chrons were identified in these sections that cover the Thanetian (late Paleocene; Chron C26n in Core 1R) to the early Santonian (Late Cretaceous; Chron C34n near the contact with basement).
-There are three major breaks in the magnetostratigraphy probably due to poor core recovery or unconformities: (1) between Cores 4R and 5R, where sediment ages jump from Chron C26r to Chron C28n; (2) between Cores 5R and 6R, where sediment ages jump from Chron C28n to Chron C30n; and (3) in Section 8R-3, where sediment ages jump from Chron C31r to Chron C33r.
+The three major breaks in the magnetostratigraphy are probably due to poor core recovery or unconformities: (1) between Cores 4R and 5R, where sediment ages jump from Chron C26r to Chron C28n; (2) between Cores 5R and 6R, where sediment ages jump from Chron C28n to Chron C30n; and (3) in Section 8R-3, where sediment ages jump from Chron C31r to Chron C33r.
 All of these gaps are consistent with the available biostratigraphic markers for these cores.

 Igneous rocks recovered from Site U1577 span Cores 391-U1577A-18R through 26R.
 Their NRM values range from slightly below 1 to slightly above 10 A/m.
-Nearly all igneous cores displayed a positive polarity magnetization after AF cleaning to 20 mT, which is compatible with the assignment of polarity Chron C34n (Cretaceous Normal Superchron) observed in the sediments above the sediment-basalt contact.
+Nearly all igneous cores displayed a positive polarity magnetization after AF cleaning to 20 mT, which is compatible with the assignment of polarity Chron C34n (Cretaceous Normal Superchron) observed in the sediments above the sediment/basalt contact.
 Occasionally, basalts from sections with large hydrothermal veins exhibited reversed polarity, which likely reflects secondary remagnetization due to alteration.
 Most of the igneous rocks had median destructive field values between 5 and 25 mT and exhibited a range of thermal demagnetization behaviors.
-Some igneous specimens exhibited lower maximum unblocking temperatures around 200°C, whereas others showed higher unblocking temperatures near the magnetite Curie temperature of 580°C. The remainder of specimens progressively lost their magnetization between 100° and 350°C. This wide range of thermal demagnetization behaviors implies the coexistence of several magnetic phases, including pseudosingle domain to multidomain magnetite and titanomagnetite with a large range of Ti concentrations.
+Some igneous specimens exhibited lower maximum unblocking temperatures around 200°C, whereas others showed higher unblocking temperatures near the magnetize Curie temperature of 580°C. The remainder of specimens progressively lost their magnetization between 100° and 350°C. This wide range of thermal demagnetization between 100° and 350°C. This wide range of thermal demagnetization between 100° and 350°C.